Odyssey

 Now if you've got quick eyes (or a slow internet connection 🐌 ) you might notice something here.
 In fact, let's open up the developer tools console, and slow this down with video magic so we can see what exactly is going on.

 Did you see that?
 The page loaded instantly with all the track data, then after a brief moment, the number of views changed from 2 to 3!
 And we see the console log we set up earlier pop up here.
-That means our was completed after the page was loaded.
+That means our mutation was completed after the page was loaded.
 So how were we seeing everything on the page with no errors before?
 And how did it update on this page even though we ran the mutation on the previous page?

 🗳️ Apollo Client cache

-That's thanks to the cache!
+That's thanks to the Apollo Client cache!

 In Lift-off III, we saw how fast our track was shown on the page if we had already clicked on it before.
-That was because it was loaded from the cache, which means we didn't send unnecessary queries to our API.
+That was because it was loaded from the cache, which means we didn't send unnecessary queries to our GraphQL API.

 Doodle showing Apollo Client cache process